Navalny network added to Russian extremist list - RFI

 It later supported his corruption investigations and his Smart Voting strategy, which directs voters to cast their ballots for candidates best placed to defeat Kremlin-linked opponents.

-Navalny, 44, was arrested in January on his return to Russia from Germany, where he spent months recovering from a poisoning attack he blames on Putin.
+Navalny, 44, was arrested in January on his return to Russia from Germany, where he spent months recovering from a poisoning attack he says was orchestrated by Putin.
+The Kremlin denies the claim.

-He is serving a two-and a-half year sentence in a penal colony outside Moscow for violating parole terms on old fraud charges he says are politically motivated.
+He is serving a two-and-a-half year sentence in a penal colony outside Moscow for violating parole terms on old fraud charges he and his supporters say are politically motivated.

+Navalny's allies had for years faced routine police searches and arrests for their activism, but authorities have ramped up the pressure since his return to Russia.

+Most of his top aides are under house arrest or have left the country, while several allies have received lengthy jail terms.

 © 2021 AFP